Floorp-Projects/Floorp/gfx/doc/MozSurface.md

 ```

 The above figure is a logical representation, not a class diagram.
-<SharedData> Is a placeholder for whichever platform specific surface type we are sharing.
-For example a Gralloc buffer on Gonk or a D3D11 texture on Windows
+`<SharedData>` is a placeholder for whichever platform specific surface type we are sharing, for example a Gralloc buffer on Gonk or a D3D11 texture on Windows.

 ## Locking semantics

 In order to access the shared surface data users of MozSurface must acquire and release a lock on the surface, specifying the open mode (read/write/read+write).

     bool Lock(OpenMode aMode);
     void Unlock();

 This locking API has two purposes:

 * Ensure that access to the shared data is race-free.
 * Let the implemetation do whatever is necessary for the user to have access to the data.
 For example it can be mapping and unmapping the surface data in memory if the underlying backend requires it.